-The transition slip clutch is preset at the factory so that damage will not occur to any of the transition drive components; it cannot be adjusted and will never require any adjustment.
-See page 22 for lubrication information.
+The transition slip clutch is preset at the factory so that damage will not occur to any of the transition drive components, and shouldn't require any adjustment for the first harvest or until the clutch is slipped excessively.
+The slip clutch should be adjusted using the following steps if adjustment is necessary.